304 North Cardinal St.

 An old tub or bucket can easily be repurposed into a strawberry planter.
 This idea includes galvanized tubs and metal buckets, as well as old concrete or ceramic washtubs and basin sinks.
 Here is a youtube tutorial about planting gorgeous strawberry plants in a big old galvanized tub.

 VegTrug planters is another great option for a strawberry planter.
 These specialty garden planters are made to last.
 They’re also raised up off the ground, making them much more accessible and easy to use than traditional planter pots.
 They’re available in both wood and metal.

 Strawberries are extremely cute hanging out of a modern window box.
 Choose compact varieties that bear fruit over a long period.
 If you’re hanging them outside a kitchen or near a patio, be sure to look for some of the best-tasting strawberry varieties so you’ll have the tastiest berries possible for snacking on!

 Strawberry plants are well-suited to a gutter garden.
-Gutter gardens are becoming an increasingly-popular idea for a unique strawberry planter system.
+Gutter gardens are becoming an increasingly popular idea for a unique strawberry planter system.

 A gutter garden is simply pieces of rain gutter that have been mounted against a wall or even hung at an accessible height.
 If you prefer plastic, you can also use a horizontal piece of PVC pipe with holes for the plants.
-Be sure to use high-quality potting mix and to include drainage holes to let excess water drain out.
+Be sure to use high-quality potting mix and include drainage holes to let the excess water drain out.